 Glycerites are glycerin-based tinctures made using food grade vegetable glycerin to extract vitamins and minerals from plant material.
-While vegetable glycerin is an even weaker solvent than water, it’s sweet flavor and low potency make it optimal for making child-safe tinctures at home.
+The sweet flavor and low potency of glycerin make it optimal for making child-safe tinctures at home.
 Since glycerites are sweet in flavor, they can also be used to help traditional alcohol-based tinctures go down a little easier.

 These alcohol-free tinctures can be prepared using fresh or dry plant material.
 Although glycerites have a shorter shelf life than alcohol-based tinctures, if stored properly, they can last from 1-2 years.
 Below, I’ll share the details on how to prepare glycerites that last using your choice of fresh or dry herbs.